 Marriage and serious relationships can be hard.
 There is a lot of give-and-take as well as the need to compromise often.
-Unfortunately, not every relationship will last, but when alcohol is involved, it makes maintaining a serious relationship even more challenging.
+Unfortunately, not every relationship will last, but when alcohol is involved, it makes maintaining a committed relationship even more challenging.
 Alcohol ruins relationships when it becomes the priority of one person.
-If you’re currently in this situation, we’re sharing some tips on dating an alcoholic that can safely guide you through this rollercoaster.
+If you are currently in this situation, our Chicago addiction treatment center is sharing some tips on navigating a relationship with an alcoholic that can safely guide you through this rollercoaster.

 In most cases, alcohol abuse can create a toxic or unhealthy dynamic in a relationship.
-Along with issues of trust, alcoholism may lead to financial hardships for the family as a whole or an uneven balance of responsibility.
+While loving an alcoholic is possible, especially if a deep relationship has been developed, maintaining a beneficial relationship amid active addiction is a different story.
+Along with issues of trust, alcoholism may lead to financial hardships for the family or an uneven balance of responsibility.
 Sometimes alcoholics can even become violent when drinking.

 Even a relationship with a high-functioning alcoholic spouse can lead to serious problems that can eventually ruin your relationship.
 More often than not, the only way to have a happy and healthy relationship with an alcoholic is for them to get sober.
 Sadly, even that will not guarantee that the problems in your relationship will go away or that your relationship will survive as too much damage may have already been done.

 At the end of the day, you cannot truly have a healthy relationship with an alcoholic.
 Dating an alcoholic can lead to many trials and struggles, including emotional and physical abuse, financial hardships, infidelity, and more.
 The best thing you can do for your partner is to get them help.